gerritjvv/blog/_posts/2019-02-23-methods-of-problem-solving-power-set.md

 day problems we programmers need to solve.
 Why on earth would you choose that then? you might ask.
 Well its simple, it is a programming problem, but being something that we do not frequently solve, we cannot just pull a solution from memory.

+**Note on performance**

+The solution devised here, work well for small numbers of `n < 7`.
+This is because its based of generating all possible combinations and thus has a complexity of `O(n^n)`.

+I do strongly believe that is is more important to first understand the problem at hand, and have analysed it from multiple angles, before trying to design the most optimum solutions.
+People might agree or not agree, but the focus of this article is "methods of thinking".
+We will at a later stage go over complexity analysis.

 ## Why study the actual process?